 Other game design element features

-Besides the core elements already mentioned, the design element panel provides other useful features:
+Besides the core elements already mentioned, the design element edition panel provides other useful information:

 - Attachments: You can attach pictures and other files to the design element for extra information or context.
 The attachments can be referenced from the design element content field by pressing $ and selecting them from the dropdown list.
 The referenced pictures will be embedded, while the rest of the file types will be shown as a link for download.
 Premium users can also add attachments from Google Drive.